 Different species of Cordyceps Mushrooms grow in many countries worldwide, but the species that has the most reputed health benefits, Cordyceps Sinensis, grows only in the Himalayan regions of Tibet, Nepal, and Bhutan.
 It is rare and extremely expensive.

 These caterpillars live in alpine fields high in the mountains, and as they die they sink into the moss and grass.
 At certain times of the year, whole fields are filled with the little orange stem-like mushrooms, sticking 1-3 inches out of the ground.

 In Chinese medicine, Cordyceps is second in importance only to Reishi, as far as mushrooms with health benefits go.
 For this reason, Cordyceps harvesting has become central to the economy of the Himalayas region.
 Local people scour the fields for Cordyceps.
 They then sell their harvest in markets and at stands by the side of the road.

 In China, Cordyceps sells for as much as $10,000 a pound, and over-harvesting is making this amazing mushroom even scarcer and more expensive as time goes by.

 Since naturally grown Cordyceps is almost prohibitively expensive, growers have also found ways to grow the mushrooms in lab and farm settings, and cultivated Cordyceps are widely available in the form of extract powders, tinctures, capsules, and even as fresh mushrooms.

 Cultivators usually grow Cordyceps in rice or barley, which means that cultivated Cordyceps are suitable for vegans and vegetarians.
-It also means that cultivated Cordyceps are a bit more palatable since growers are using rice, not insects, to grow the mushrooms.
+It also means that cultivated Cordyceps is a bit more palatable since growers are using rice, not insects, to grow the mushrooms.

 Also, cultivated cordyceps are much more affordable, and growers can produce them in larger quantities than are available in nature.